xdemocle/xdemocle/README.md

 📫 How to reach me: [https://rocco.me](https://rocco.me)

+P.S.
+Scammers, stay away.
+I'm broke, and I will make you cry anyway.

 <!--
 **xdemocle/xdemocle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.